Dawn-Of-Justice/data-structures/README.md

-    priorityQueue.c - Program to implement priority queue, which adds elements from the rear according to priority and deletes element from the front of the queue. linearsearch.c - Using linear search in c circularQueue.c - Circular queue with size 5 LList.c - Program to insert elements and delete elements at the beginning and the end, Also to display them LLPolyMulti.c - Program which implements single variable polynomial multiplication
+    priorityQueue.c - Program to implement priority queue, which adds elements from the rear according to priority and deletes element from the front of the queue. linearsearch.c - Using linear search in c circularQueue.c - Circular queue with size 5 infixPostfix.c - Program to convert an expression from infix to postfix and evaluate the expression LList.c - Program to insert elements and delete elements at the beginning and the end, Also to display them LLPolyMulti.c - Program which implements single variable polynomial multiplication